 First, I hope each of you and your family are doing well in these challenging times.
 Above is a pic of my new office, I’m doing my part to be socially distant 😊 (do you know which mountain this is at?)
 The coronavirus is rapidly impacting the Colorado high Country with Governor Polis shutting down all Colorado Ski resorts 3/15.
 Breckenridge and Telluride have gone substantially farther.
-What does this mean for the resort economies?
-Colorado mountain real estate?
+What does this mean for Colorado resorts and mountain real estate?

 The evening of March 14th Governor put out an executive order shutting down the Colorado ski industry.
 This move rapidly spread to the rest of the country with Vail and Alterra (the two largest ski operators) shuttering properties in California, Washington, Utah, etc… Effective March 15th there were no resorts left open throughout the state.